-In addition, the California Wildlife Center in Malibu is treating wildlife affected by the fires–including the lucky rabbit saved by one very brave man in last week’s viral video.
+The California Wildlife Center in Malibu is also treating wildlife affected by the fires–including the lucky rabbit saved by one very brave man in last week’s viral video.

 Global Animal Foundation, a 501(c)(3) that funds emergency animal rescue worldwide, is collecting donations to disperse between HSVC and the California Wildlife Center to help rescue and care for lost or injured animals.